After seven years of basically secret negotiations, the Trans-Pacific Partnership is starting the rounds of getting signed.

 Shadowrun and Snow Crash

 I marked this as Shadowrun because the idea of mega-corporations have a foundation in deal likes this?
 You know who the bad guys are in those fictions?
 Corporations because all they do is use.
 I'm not saying a game or a book is right, but it shouldn't be a how-to guide.

 In some ways, TPP is basically companies making a crime to ruin their profits.
 And that sounds just like Shadowrun to me.

-My own stories talk about the same thing, the cost per second for housing in Casting Call is one example.
+My own stories talk about the same thing, the cost per second for housing inis one example.
 It bothers me, mainly because I think that is what is going to happen.